+- Create a new design: Design > New.

+- Open an existing design: Design > Open.

-- Create a new design: Design > New. - Open an existing design: Design > Open. - Import design in XML (HDF4) / JSON (HDF5) / NcML (netCDF) / HDF5 / CDL (netCDF): Design > Import. - Checkpoint design's current version: Design > Save. - Close design in order to work on another one: Design > Close. - Delete a design: Design > Delete.
-This action cannot be undone so please be cautious.
+- Import design: Design > Import.

+- Find an item in design(s): Design > Find.

+- Replace an item in design(s): Design > Replace.

+- Checkpoint design's current version: Design > Save. - Close design in order to work on another one: Design > Close. - Delete a design: Design > Delete.
+This action cannot be undone so please be cautious. - Copy and paste design from one project to another: Ctrl+C and Ctrl+V. - Move design from one project to another: Ctrl+X and Ctrl+V or drag & drop with mouse.